 The water cycle moves water through the environment.
 As water falls to the earth as precipitation - either rain or snow - it may run off into streams, lakes, rivers or bays.
 Water will evaporate from these surface water bodies.
 Water that evaporates can later condense (called condensation), forming clouds that may produce rain or snow.

 The water table is the top of the groundwater.
 It is the boundary between the saturated and unsaturated zones.
-The water table rises and falls according to the time of year and how much rain or snow we receive.
+The water table rises and falls according to the time of the year and how much rain or snow we receive.

 When the water table rises above the land, groundwater discharges to the surface and becomes surface water.
 Also, if the water table drops, surface water can recharge the groundwater.
-If you’ve ever been swimming in a lake or pond and felt a “cold spot” this cold spot could be groundwater discharging into the lake or pond.
+If you’ve ever been swimming in a lake or pond and feel a “cold spot,” this cold spot could be groundwater discharging into the lake or pond.
 You notice it because groundwater is often colder than surface water during the summer.

 Groundwater moves from recharge areas to discharge areas.
 When the water table rises to the land’s surface, groundwater discharges into surface water.
 Groundwater discharge areas include wetland, lakes, ponds, rivers, springs and oceans.

-Groundwater is recharged from precipitation either rain or snow melt.
-Groundwater recharge occurs on areas of the earth’s surface that are permeable, where soil or rock allows the water to move into the ground.
+Groundwater is recharged from precipitation, either rain or snowmelt.
+Groundwater recharge occurs in areas of the earth’s surface that are permeable, where soil or rock allows the water to move into the ground.
 These areas are called recharge areas.
 Areas on the earth’s surface that do not allow for groundwater recharge are called impermeable areas.

 An aquifer is an area of underground soil or rock that is filled with water.
 An aquifer is capable of supplying water to a drinking water well.
 There are two types of aquifers - sand and gravel aquifers and bedrock aquifers.

 How You Can Save Water

 Use your well as though it was your last drop!
-Space your water activities over a 24 hour period.
+Space your water activities over a 24-hour period.
 Example: one load of laundry, one shower.
-By spacing your water usage you are letting your well recover.
+By spacing your water usage, you are letting your well recover.

-Turn the water off while you brush your teeth and save over two gallons a minute.
+Tip One Turn the water off while you brush your teeth and save over two gallons a minute.

-Fix dripping faucets and running toilets.
+Tip Two Fix dripping faucets and running toilets.
 A leaky faucet that drips at a rate of one drop per second can waste up to 2,700 gallons a year.

 Tip Seven In the yard, use mulch to keep moisture from leaving the soil and minimize the need to water.

-Plant a rain garden to add beauty to your yard, while absorbing and filtering runoff.
+Tip Nine Plant a rain garden to add beauty to your yard, while absorbing and filtering runoff.
 Water absorbed in a rain garden will filter pollution otherwise headed for streams.

 An owner of a private drinking water well is responsible for the protection of his well.
 Proper protection includes regular testing of the well water.

-Each year the well water should be tested at a provincial licensed laboratory for at least bacteria, nitrate, and sodium.
+Each year the well water should be tested at a provincial licensed laboratory for at least bacteria, nitrate and sodium.
 Additional tests may also need to be done depending on where you live.

 Coliform bacteria are common in the environment and are generally not harmful.
 However, the presence of these bacteria in drinking water may indicate that dangerous disease-causing bacteria are also present.

 It is important that private wells are regularly tested for coliform bacteria.
 There should be no coliform bacteria in your drinking water.
-Sources of bacteria in private wells can include an improperly working septic system, leaky sewer pipes, and animal and pet waste.
+Sources of bacteria in private wells can include an improperly working septic system, leaky sewer pipes and animal and pet waste.

-Because fresh water is lighter than salt water, it floats on top of it.
+Because freshwater is lighter than salt water, it floats on top of it.
 Along the coast, you find what is called a “fresh water lens” where the fresh water floats on top of the salt water.

 Private wells along the coast will tap into this fresh water lens as a drinking water supply.
 Salt water can get into the fresh water lens, making it unusable for drinking.
-This mixing, or intrusion, can happen for many reasons, such as hurricanes or storms or when too much fresh water is withdrawn from wells along the coast.
+This mixing or intrusion can happen for many reasons, such as hurricanes or storms or when too much fresh water is withdrawn from wells along the coast.

-Nitrate is a potential groundwater pollutant that occurs naturally in the environment and is also a breakdown of human, animal, and pet waste.
+Nitrate is a potential groundwater pollutant that occurs naturally in the environment and is also a breakdown of human, animal and pet waste.